jimmy-oss/beatmaker/README.md

 # THE AUTHOR &#129409;
  >jimmy-oss

-If there is a pending information I can use to improve the project please feel free to email, that is jimmynjonge51@gmail.com.
+If there is a pending information I can use to improve the project please feel free to email 😊 that is jimmynjonge51@gmail.com.

 # BEHAVIOUR DRIVEN DEVELOPMENT 🎶